ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 the framework provider should:

-* Include a step in the release management lifecycle to refresh the API Catalog following any changes in API hyperlinks or published metadata.
-This could include placing triggers on certain metadata fields, so that as they are updated in pre-production on the API framework, the updates are pushed to a pre-production copy of the API Catalog to be pushed live when the release is published by the framework.
+* Include a step in the release management lifecycle to refresh the API catalog following any changes in API hyperlinks or published metadata.
+This could include placing triggers on certain metadata fields, so that as they are updated in pre-production on the API framework, the updates are pushed to a pre-production copy of the API catalog to be pushed live when the release is published by the framework.

 # Conformance to RFC8615 {#conform-rfc8615}